So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 Bottom line?
 Even though Maui is a much larger island, it’s definitely easier to navigate than Kauai.

-Note: Be prepared to drive aloha-style on both islands, meaning slowish (25 mph to 45 mph).
-There are no big cities on either island, so there are no multi-lane highways.
+Be prepared to drive Aloha-style on both islands, meaning slowish (25 mph to 45 mph).
+There are no big cities on either island, so there are no fast multi-lane highways.

 But you’re on holiday – so you can happily ease your foot off the pedal!